Kulpakji: The Temple

 Kulpakji is an important Jain pilgrimage center of South India.
 The interior of the temple is made by red sandstone and white marble.
 Lord Rishabha, popularly called Adinath Bhagvan, was the first Tirthankar in Jainism.
-It is believed that the original idol of Lord Adinath, known locally as Manikya Deva, has made Kolanupaka its abode.
+It is believed that the original deilty of Lord Adinath, known locally as Manikya Deva, has made Kolanupaka its abode.

-There are eight idols of the other Tirthankars on both the sides of the main temple.
-The statue of Lord Mahaveer is 130 cm tall and is said to be made of a single piece of jade.
-Idols of Lord Simandar Swami and Mata Padmavati are installed on either side of the main temple.
-The temple also houses idols of Shantinatha, Chandraprabha, Abhinandananatha, Padmavati and Bhomyaji.
+There are eight deities of the other Tirthankars on both the sides of the main temple.
+The statue of Lord Mahaveer is 130 cm tall and is said to be made of a single piece of jade. deities of Lord Simandar Swami and Mata Padmavati are installed on either side of the main temple.
+The temple also houses deities of Shantinatha, Chandraprabha, Abhinandananatha, Padmavati and Bhomyaji.

 A dharamshala is built around the temple.

 Also, the Someshwara Temple is very famous, which was established by Chalukya's about 800 years back.
 Kolanu means a Lake and Paka means a Hut.
 There used to be lots of lakes and huts and this caused to get this name.
 Kolanupaka is said to be known by different names in the past, Bimbavatipuram, Kottiyapaka, Kollihaka, Kollipaka and Kolanpak.
 Many statues were found while constructing the school and library in the village.
 All the statues were moved and placed in the Someshwara Temple's museum by Somalingam Kallem, a government official.